 on November 13th, 2020 in Acworth Ga, Alpharetta, GA, Buckhead, COVID-19, Cumming, GA, Dunwoody, GA, Grayson, Grayson Ga. | No Comments

 Thanksgiving is around the corner.
 Turkey and quality time with family, Thanksgiving’s Day parade and football – those are the great things to which we all can look forward.
-However, with the impact of the novel coronavirus, holidays and annual traditions will look different this year.
-As experts of senior living, we’ve got some tips on safely celebrating Thanksgiving with your senior family members.
+However, with the impact of the novel coronavirus (covid-19) , holidays and annual traditions will look different this year.
+At Dogwood Forest, as experts of senior living, we’ve got some tips on safely celebrating Thanksgiving with your senior family members.

 How to Celebrate Thanksgiving Safely in the Time of COVID-19

 This idea may receive some resistance from the grandparents at the beginning since it has been a long year of social distancing without quality family time.
 However, at least for this year, celebrating Thanksgiving virtually is the best way to keep everyone in the family safe.
 Though the essence of the Thanksgiving dinner table is something irreplaceable, there are still great ways to savor the cherished holiday flavors together virtually.

 Designate a host who will take charge of the virtual dinner and coordinate the logistics.
 To make it a joined effort, request each household to make a dish, divide it into smaller portions, and drop them off at other houses if you live nearby each other.
 For those in senior living, assisted living or retirement communities, you may wish to check in with the facility director or manager to see if outside food can be dropped off or if they are arranging a special dinner for residents.
 Call your senior loved ones in advance of the dinner to help them set up their computer or tablet and ensure that the virtual call will be smooth and enjoyable for them.